Computational Scientist ♦ Data Scientist ♦ Machine Learning Enthusiast

 I think of this as deterministic randomness: the laws that determine the evolution of probability distributions are deterministic, yet physical quantities are random variables by nature.
 While I am not a fan of stretching the idea to make grand claims about the world we live in, I always find myself temped to look at things from the point of view of random variables.
 This is how my interest in data science and to some extent machine learning originated.

-As a physicist, and a self-proclaimed data scientist (aren’t most data scientists are?), I use this paradigm to do computational experiments, analyze large amounts of data, search for patterns, and try to solve interesting problems spanning a wide range of areas.
+As a physicist, and data scientist, I use this paradigm to do computational experiments, analyze large amounts of data, search for patterns, and try to solve interesting problems spanning a wide range of areas.

 I was born and raised in Ankara, a central and capital city of Turkey.
 In 2005 I moved to Minneapolis, MN to pursue a Ph.D. degree in Physics.
 During my studies, I specialized in theoretical cosmology, especially problems related to the very early stages of the big bang (the highlight of my years in cosmology is probably this publication).